AdobeDocs/campaign.en/help/v7/production/using/upgrading.md

 * [Synchronize resources](#synchronize-resources),
 * [Restart services](#restart-services).

-To find out how to update the client console, refer to [this section](../../installation/using/client-console-availability-for-windows.md).
+To find out how to update the client console, refer to .

 ### Shut down services {#shut-down-services}